-- 1. You should tell a manager if you or someone else is unhappy about something. - 2.
-Be nice to everyone in St Giles Juniors. - 3.
-Make sure you are on time for all classes, activities and excursions. - 4.
+- 1. Tell a manager if you or someone else is unhappy about something. - 2.
+Be nice to everyone at St Giles Juniors. - 3.
+Be on time for all classes, activities and excursions. - 4.
 It is not OK to be absent from classes, activities or excursions without permission from the Centre Manager. - 5.
 Stay within the St Giles areas for classes and activities. - 6.
 No smoking (including vaping) or drinking alcohol. - 7.
-Students are not to leave their rooms and are to be quiet after lights out.

-- 8. Show respect for all staff, leaders and other students. - 9.
+Students are not to leave their rooms and must be guiet after lights out. - 8.
+Show respect for all staff, leaders and other students. - 9.
 Bad language, fighting and bullying is not OK. - 10.Take care of all equipment and other people's things.
 Damage to property and graffiti is not OK.